OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-27.md

 So he went and got them and brought them to his mother, and she prepared a delicious meal, just the way his father loved.

 ## Genesis 27:15
-Then Rebekah took the best garments of her elder son Esau, which were with her in the house, and put them on her younger son Jacob.
+Then Rebekah took some of Esau's finest garments, which she had in the house, and dressed her younger son Jacob in them.

 ## Genesis 27:16
 She also covered his hands and the smooth part of his neck with the skins of the goats.